 Zoning and Permitting Regulations

-Before building an above garage ADU, it is essential to look into local zoning laws and ADU regulations.
+Before starting your above-garage accessory dwelling unit plans, it is essential to look into local zoning laws and ADU regulations.
 Many cities have specific regulations such as the following:

 - Height restrictions (typically 16 to 25 feet max, but will depend on specific property zoning).